 If you prefer history with monks mixed in, visit Holy Island.
 This small dot off the coast of northern England, near the Scottish border, was the home and original burial ground of St. Cuthbert, a great missionary monk and leader of the early Christian church in northern England.
 Known 1,200 years ago as Lindisfarne, this island was the source of the magnificent Lindisfarne Gospels, illustrated by monks with some of the finest art from Europe's Dark Ages.
 By the ninth century, Viking raids forced the monks to take shelter in Durham, but they returned centuries later to re-establish a church on this holy site.

 Today Holy Island makes a pleasant stop for modern-day pilgrims, who cross a causeway to a quiet town with B&Bs, cafés, and 150 residents.
-The island's highlights include a priory, with an evocative field of ruined church walls and a tiny museum, and a dramatically situated castle that's more enticing from afar than it is inside.
+The island's highlights include a priory, with an evocative field of ruined church walls and a tiny museum, a former coast-guard lookout tower offering expansive views, and a dramatically situated castle that's more enticing from afar than it is inside.

 South of Hadrian's Wall and Holy Island and three hours north of London, the town of Durham sits snug below its castle and famous church.
 A sharp bend in the River Wear protected medieval Durham, providing a moat on three sides.
 Today the river ties Durham into a tidy little bundle and seems to protect it only from the modern world.